 Want to cook a whole Prime Rib Roast like a Pro?
 It can be scary to cook a piece of meat that’s more expensive then your best pair of shoes. and god forbid you over cook it to the point that its as tough as those shoes. follow these step by step instructions and you’ll be feasting like a king (or Queen) in no time!!

-A standing rib roast can be very intimidating but a little knowledge goes a long way and you too can tackle this Carnivore feast with confidence.
+A standing rib roast can be very intimidating but a little knowledge goes a long way.
+You too can tackle this Carnivore feast with confidence.

-You can buy bone in or boneless roasts, both are great, bone in will look better and you’ll have a bone to gnaw on or make broth later, but bone in will take a bit longer to cook.
-If you’re serving a larger group I suggest boneless because you can customize the slices better and get more cuts out of the roast.
+You can buy bone in or boneless roasts, both are great.
+Bone in will look better and you’ll have a bone to gnaw on but will take a bit longer to cook.
+If you’re serving a larger group I suggest going boneless.
+You can customize the slices better and get more cuts out of the roast.
 Ask your butcher to recommend what size depending on how many people you’ll be serving.
 If it’s bone in ask the butcher to separate and tie the roast so you can have the best of both worlds.

 For best results set a stick of butter out on the counter until it’s soft or put in the microwave for 15 seconds at a time until soft but not melted.
 Next stir in all the ingredients and whisk it till smooth.
 It will be very salty and that’s OK because we are seasoning a big piece of meat.

-- 3 pounds bone-in or boneless rib roast
+- 6-8 lb bone-in or boneless rib roast

 - 1 stick stick softened butter